-Sealed Bid Auction - Definition
+Sealed Bid Auction - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.